 But even a man like Lauda can be unpredictable in his sentimental life.
 He was engaged to Mariella Reininghaus: she and Niki seemed inseparable, and there was already talk of marriage.
 And, instead, the Austrian broke up with Mariella, who left Salzburg and the splendid villa that should have welcomed them, after having found the company of Marlene Sneider, a model of Chilean origin, tall, beautiful and very sexy, launched into the international scene by an adventure with the actor Curd Jurgens.
 As for Clay Regazzoni, it is clear that he has to resign himself to be Lauda's sidekick: the Swiss driver was unlucky, no doubt, but the points in the standings count more than any other consideration, at least in this Formula 1 championship that requires so much technical and financial commitment, and that has so many advertising implications all over the world.
 On the other hand, Brabham-Alfa Romeo has gone from bad to worse: from the modest results of the Brazilian Grand Prix to this very hard retreat in South Africa.
 It takes time, it takes patience and it is a mistake for certain managers, even at the highest level, to promise great successes right away.
 Nor does it help the team, where harmony does not reign supreme, who, with an easy pen, extols modest progress, given that the races, then, re-establish reality and the disappointment for his fans is stronger.
 But, perhaps, on one side there is who has to justify the money spent and who, to the court of the Biscione, has to sprinkle of honey the bitter pills, to justify himself.
 On Sunday, March 7, 1976, on arriving at Fiumicino airport, Niki Lauda returned to talk about the Grand Prix he had run the previous day at Kyalami:

 "I knew that in order to win it was necessary to have a scorching start that would allow me to take an immediate lead.
 It went well for me.
 I would say that once I solved this problem I knew I could do it.
-I was a bit scared after about twenty laps, when I realized that one of the tires had started to deflate: in addition to the fact that the car moved slightly in the corners, I was afraid that I would have to stop at the pits to change the tire.
+I was a bit scared after about twenty laps, when I realised that one of the tires had started to deflate: in addition to the fact that the car moved slightly in the corners, I was afraid that I would have to stop at the pits to change the tire.
 However, I thought that as long as it held up, we had to go on".

 Referring to the advantage gained in the championship with his two victories in Brazil and South Africa, Lauda goes on to say: